xmtp/xmtp-dot-org/blog/coinbasewallet.md

 **Get access**

-Scan this QR code to unlock messaging in your Coinbase Wallet app.
+Scan the QR code below to unlock messaging in your Coinbase Wallet app.
 If you don't have the Coinbase Wallet app yet, the QR code will redirect you to download it.

 ![Reach users through Coinbase Wallet and XMTP](./media/XMTP_CBW-Pilot-Blog_QR.jpg)